 For liquid-concentrate formula:

-- Pour the amount of formula for one serving into the bottle, which already contains the appropriate amount of water.
+- Pour the amount of formula needed into the bottle.

-- Attach the nipple and cap and shake well.
+- Attach the nipple and cap to the bottle and shake well.

 For powdered formula: